 The lower cost can be beneficial in the budget approval process, especially when you point out that there won’t be a need for a large purchase on the CapEx side, either.
 Additionally, spreading the cost out with a monthly subscription can help organizations better manage their cash flow.

 4. Reduced labor and overtime

-When an AP department is maxed out in terms of its ability to keep up with its workload, you can either hire more people or find a way to do more with less.
+When an AP department is maxed out in terms of its ability to keep up with its workload, you can either hire more accounts payable staff or find a way to do more with less.